Cross-dressing in literature: Modern literature

-In Mark Twain's Adventures of Huckleberry Finn (1884), the titular character Huckleberry Finn disguises himself as a girl at one point in the novel, not very successfully.

 In Anthony Powell's From a View to a Death (1933), Major Fosdick's penchant for going to his room and donning a black sequin evening dress and a large picture-hat ultimately leads to his unraveling.

 In Terry Pratchett's novel Monstrous Regiment (2003), he has an entire regiment of females (of assorted species) dressing as males to join the army, satirizing the phenomenon of crossdressing during wartime.

 In Tolkien's The Lord of the Rings (1954-1955), Éowyn disguises herself as man under the name Dernhelm to fight in the Battle of the Pelennor Fields outside the city Minas Tirith, and confronts the Witch-King of Angmar, Lord of the Nazgûl.

 In Tamora Pierce's The Song of the Lioness series (1983–1988), the main character, Alanna, disguises herself as a boy for eight years in order to become a knight.

 In Giannina Braschi's mock diary, "Intimate Diary of Solitude", the third part in her postmodern poetry collection Empire of Dreams (1988), the heroine Mariquita Samper is a cross-dressing Macy's makeup artist who plots a literary revolution to kill the narrator.